-Cost of goods sold is deducted from sales revenue to determine gross profit.
+From the previous chapter, you learned that cost of goods sold is deducted from sales revenue to determine gross profit.
 Net sales revenue are used for this computation.
-On the basis of the sales data presented in Illustration 6-1 (net sales of \$460,000) and the cost of goods sold under the perpetual inventory system (assume \$316,000), the gross profit for Sellers T-Shirts is \$144,000, computed as shown in Illustration 6-2.
+On the basis of the sales data presented in Illustration 8-1 (net sales of \$460,000) and the cost of goods sold under the perpetual inventory system (assume \$316,000), the gross profit for Sellers T-Shirts is \$144,000, computed as follows: